-Ask any trainer to create the ultimate anti aging arm-toning routine, and it’s basically a guarantee that the workout will include at least one version of a push-up.
-But when you’re just getting back to exercise, are over 50, or dealing with achy wrists, mastering a push-up is akin to running a mile completely uphill.
-Instead, work your arms with these easier but oh-so-effective push-up alternatives that sculpt and build strength quickly and are anti-aging!
+Ask any trainer how to get rid of flabby arms, and they will say you need to focus on diet and exercise.
+We’ve decided to help by creating the ultimate aging arms routine – without push-ups.
+We understand that when you’re just getting back to exercise, are over 50, or dealing with achy wrists, mastering a push-up is akin to running a mile completely uphill.
+Instead, start to get rid of flabby arms with these easier but effective push-up alternatives that sculpt and build strength quickly and are meant to combat aging arms!

-Not only can the performance of a push-up be difficult and intimidating for beginners, but it is also uncomfortable, even dangerous to practice if you suffer from shoulder or back pain.
+Not only can the performance of a push-up be difficult and intimidating for beginners or those over 50 or 60, but it is also uncomfortable, even dangerous to practice if you suffer from shoulder pain or back pain.

 There are many arm movements that can be substituted for push-ups that work the same muscles.
 The key to doing push-up alternatives is to engage the correct muscles with proper form.